 -

 November 3, 2020 Pre-conference sessions: 7:00 am - 8:30 am Summit: 8:30 am - 3:30 pm Minnesota’s annual CTE Works!
-Summit connects educators, advisors and administrators from high schools and...
+Summit connects educators, advisors and administrators from high schools and colleges with workforce developers, business and industry partners, and our communities.
+This energizing professional development event, jointly sponsored by Minnesota State and MDE, features national leaders...
 Continue Reading → |

 3 events,